Ready to dive into some side hustle statistics?

 My phrasing: “When it comes to your business or side hustle, what’s the single biggest challenge you’re facing right now? (be detailed)”

-This was the second question on Page 2 of the survey, and was a free-response question.
-The theory is, once you know what your audience is struggling with, you can craft a plan to help them.
+The theory is, once you know what your audience is struggling with, you can craft content, products, or services to help them.

 According to the book Ask, this is the most important question of all, and allows you to create different “buckets” of your audience.
 For example, based on these answers I can see buckets related to: